surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* *None*
 * **Improvements**
-	* Added support for low/high resolution banners in the Plugin Details thickbox.
+	* Added support for low/high resolution banners in the Plugin Details thickbox window.
+	* Added the 'plugin-install' JavaScript to Pro Licenses settings pages to improve thickbox styling.
 * **New Features**
 	* *None*